drevops/vortex/README.md

 ## Contributing
 - Progress is tracked as [GitHub project](https://github.com/drevops/drevops/projects/1).
-- Development takes place in 2 independent branches named after Drupal core version: `7.x` or `8.x`.
+- Development takes place in 3 independent branches named after Drupal core version: `9.x`, `8.x` and `7.x`.
-- Create an issue and prefix title with Drupal core version: `[8.x] Updated readme file.`.
+- Create an issue and prefix title with Drupal core version: `[9.x] Updated readme file.`.
-- Create PRs with branches prefixed with Drupal core version: `7.x` or `8.x`.
-For example, `feature/8.x-updated-readme`.
+- Create PRs with branches prefixed with Drupal core version: `9.x`, `8.x` or `7.x`.
+For example, `feature/9.x-updated-readme`.

 ### Main concepts behind DrevOps
 - **Fetch as much of development configuration as possible from DrevOps repository**<br/>